svpino/jagent/README.md

 Metadata
 --------
-When executed, **jAgent** adds to the `<html>` tag of the page a list of classes representing the client's browser features.
-Every class represents an specific feature, making very easy
+When executed, **jAgent** adds a list of classes to the `<html>` tag of the page.
+These classes represent the client's browser features, and every class corresponds to an specific feature.
+Below you can see the `<html>` tag of the example page when loaded on my computer:
-This _metadata_ can be
-later used in CSS or JavaScript to …

     <html class="webkit chrome chrome_22 mac mac_10 mac_10_8 orientation_landscape max_width_1440">

+As you can see, at the time of writing this, I'm using Chrome version 22 on a Mac OS X 10.8 (Mountain Lion).
+The orientation of the browser is landscape (meaning the browser is wider than it's tall), and the screen size bucket assigned to the page is 1440px.
+Below, I'll talk a bit more about orientation and screen buckets.

 ### Main tags